lugolabs/circles/README.md

 * `percentage` 	- the percentage dictating the smaller circle
 * `radius` 			- the radius of the circles
 * `width` 			- the width of the ring (optional, has value 10, if not specified)
-* `text` 				- the text to display at the centre of the graph (optional, the percentage will show if not specified)
+* `number`			- the number to display at the centre of the graph (optional, the percentage will show if not specified)
+* `text` 				- the text to display after the number (optional, nothing will show if not specified)
 * `colors` 			- an array of colors, with the first item coloring the full circle (optional, it will be `['#EEE', '#F00']` if not specified)
 * `duration` 		- value in ms of animation's duration; defaults to 500; if `null` is passed, the animation will not run.